marcospont/js-template-parser/README.md

 parser.parseTemplate(`#{objParam.foo}`); // outputs 1
 ```

-The parser checks if the parameter names referenced at root level of the interpolation are registered, throwing exceptions for invalid references unless the 'throwOnMissingParams' option is disabled.
+The parser checks if the parameter names referenced at root level of the interpolation are registered, throwing exceptions for invalid references unless the `throwOnMissingParams` option is disabled.

 When accessing array or object members that are invalid in any level, the parser will convert it into an empty string.